-To this end, the World's Best Hospitals 2021 ranking is intended to be a resource to help patients make a more informed and data driven decision when choosing the right hospital for their medical needs, as well as to provide a composite benchmark for hospitals which is indicative of their relative performance when compared to their national and international peers.
+To this end, the World's Best Hospitals 2023 ranking is intended to be a resource to help patients make a more informed and data driven decision when choosing the right hospital for their medical needs, as well as to provide a composite benchmark for hospitals which is indicative of their relative performance when compared to their national and international peers.

 Statista and Newsweek are taking the ongoing COVID-19 pandemic very seriously.
-Over the last year, hospitals have often been the center of attention and have faced unprecedented challenges.
-Statista and Newsweek have put meticulous efforts into evaluating individual hospital responses and researching their actions as of January 2021 and identified critical situations as best possible based on the information available at the time.
+Over the last two years, hospitals have often been the center of attention and have faced unprecedented challenges.
+Statista and Newsweek have put meticulous efforts into evaluating individual hospital responses and researching their situation as of January 2023 and identified critical cases as best possible (based on the information available at the time).
 Situations where health care systems were strained beyond capacity were considered in the process of measuring the hospital's response.
-A group of international journalists further helped to identify hospitals that were criticized publicly for their response to the pandemic.
-Based on the results of this process several hospitals from different countries were not eligible for the 2021 ranking.
-Since this is an ongoing situation as of January 2021, Statista and Newsweek will continue to monitor events related to COVID-19, however the rankings presented in this project cannot and should not be used to make any predictions or claims regarding future pandemic responses by individual hospitals.
+Based on the results of this process several hospitals from different countries were not eligible for the 2023 ranking.
+Since this is an ongoing situation as of January 2023, Statista and Newsweek will continue to monitor events related to COVID-19, however the rankings presented in this project cannot and should not be used to make any predictions or claims regarding future pandemic responses by individual hospitals.